dimgeo/Data-Morgana/README.md

    ```

 Use the printing routine for say 100 iterations, e.g. prseci 100.
-Please note that the released code uses a log scale and your graphs will look differently than this one.
+Please note that in some occasions the released code has a log scale (ylog 1).

 ![graphs](https://github.com/dimgeo/Data-Morgana/blob/0c70ffd832d84f5630ddd01d9a70ec8ee76b483f/graphs.png)